History (European TV channel): Sky History (UK and Ireland)

 The company behind the channel was known as The History Channel (UK) Limited until July 2009, when it was renamed AETN UK (a short form of "A&E Television Networks").

+In 2010, History HD became a simulcast service.

 On 22 September 2011, AETN UK was re-branded A&E Networks UK.

-The channel launched on British Telecom on 15 August 2013, and on TalkTalk on 28 August 2014.
+The channel launched on BT on 15 August 2013, and on TalkTalk on 28 August 2014.

 On 27 May 2020, History, History +1 and History 2 were renamed Sky History, Sky History +1, and Sky History 2 respectively, alongside the launch of Sky Documentaries and Sky Nature.
-The networks will retain strong ties with AETN, and the network's logos will retain the network's insignia, being co-marketed with Sky.
-The network also took a new channel position formerly held by E!.
+The networks retained their strong ties with AETN, and the network's logos kept the network's insignia, being co-marketed with Sky.
+The network also took a new channel position, taking over one previously used by E!.